secureCodeBox/documentation/docs/contributing/integrating-a-scanner/scanner-dir.md

 ## wrapper.sh

-Sometimes it will be necessary to wrap the scanner e.g. the scanner returns bad exit codes.
+Sometimes it will be necessary to wrap the scanner e.g. the scanner returns bad exit codes when they identify findings.
+This would cause the Kubernetes jobs to fail even thought the scanner has actually run successfully, after all it's "their job" to identify findings.
 Please provide this script as `wrapper.sh` and use it as `CMD` value in your Dockerfile.